aplteam/MarkAPL/Docs/MarkAPL.md

 Boolean that defaults to 0.
 If this is set to 1 then a list of all links together with the associated link text is added to the end of the document but before the footnotes (if any).

-Note however that this list is not available on the screen, it's only available for print.
+Note however that this list is not available on the screen, it's only printed.
 This list is the only way for a user to actually see any links that have a link text when a document is printed.

 When printed, links are not exactly useful.
 The only thing we can do is to make sure that the user can at least recognize them as links.
 With the default CSS, internal links are marked up with a leading arrow while external links show a symbol of the Earth, and the text of both types of links is shown in italic.